 Sea and lake ice influence the surface radiation budget and affects energy and moisture exchange between the atmosphere and the underlying water.
 It is one of the key factors to consider in the atmospheric circulation, numerical weather forecasting, and climate models.
 Information of ice cover is also important for planning commercial transport.
 Ice cover and concentration are among the most important indices in studying climate change.
 Accurate retrievals of ice cover and concentration are of high importance both to the scientific communities and to the general public.
 This document provides a detailed description of the physical basis and technical approach of the algorithm to identify ice cover and estimate ice concentration and ice surface temperature over water surfaces under clear-sky conditions.
 Linear regression is used to retrieve ice surface temperature from satellite observations with split window channels.
 A group threshold method is applied to identify ice over water surfaces and a tie-point algorithm is carried out to determine the representative reflectance/temperature of 100% ice covered surface, which is then used to estimate the ice concentration.
-This algorithm can be applied to multiple sensors on multiple satellite platforms, e.g. the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites, and the Visible Infrared Imaging Radiometer Suite (VIIRS) onboard the Suomi National Polar Orbiting Partnership (S-NPP), and the Joint Polar Satellite System (JPSS).
+This algorithm can be applied to multiple sensors on multiple satellite platforms, e.g. the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites, the Visible Infrared Imaging Radiometer Suite (VIIRS) onboard the Suomi National Polar Orbiting Partnership (S-NPP), and the Joint Polar Satellite System (JPSS), and the METimage (also called Visible Infrared Imager or VII) to be integrated in the EUMETSAT Polar System-Second Generation (EPS-SG) or Metop SG.
 Validations of retrieval products using proxy data of GOES-R ABI, and observations from GOES-R ABI and S-NPP VIIRS show that the results meet the requirements of product measurement accuracy and precision.